larafuqaha/Text-Editor-Linked-List/README.md

 ./project2
 ```

-Make sure `input.txt` is in the same directory as the executable.
+Make sure input file name is `input.txt` and is in the same directory as the executable.